You’re up for a ride? You have decided to take your customers onboard and write outstanding survey questions?

-The alternate response is the customer feasible feedback, which is determined by the customer himself.
+The alternate response is the customer feasible feedback, which is determined by the customers themselves.

-This is used when the customer is not satisfied with the options provided with the questions, and he wants to provide his own answer instead of selecting the pre-defined answers provided by the company.
+This is used when the customer is not satisfied with the options provided with the questions, and they want to provide their own answer instead of selecting the pre-defined answers provided by the company.

-This option provides full freedom to the user to independently design the answer for the required question.
+This option provides full freedom to the respondent to independently design the answer for the required question.

-There can be word limit restrictions for this, but this provides the customer to clarify his point of view and represent his opinion.
+There can be word limit restrictions for this, but this provides the customer to clarify their point of view and represent their opinion.
 If possible, provide the choice to the participant to skip the question, without answering.

 Based on the above-mentioned characteristics of the survey, the questions of a survey are framed.